chinapalace/esc-flights/readme.md

 ======================

-This reposity contains the source code for www.escflights.com ESC Flights is a fully functional prototype of <a src="https://www.behance.net/gallery/45904083/Google-Flights-Concept">this</a> popular concept from Behance
+This reposity contains the source code for www.escflights.com

+ESC Flights is a fully functional prototype of
+<a src="https://www.behance.net/gallery/45904083/Google-Flights-Concept">this</a> popular concept from Behance.
-The site includes live flight search, Google login, a responsive user interface, and Google Maps integration
+The site includes live flight search, Google login, a responsive user interface, and Google Maps integration.

 ## Table of Contents